• Skip to primary navigation

 • Gluten Free Flour Blend - This recipe performs best with Cup4Cup, but most other blends work.
 I have not tested other brands in this recipe, but I have tested multiple gluten free flour blends in my gluten free biscuits recipe.

-• Xanthan Gum - If your blend doesn't contain xanthan or guar gum, add one teaspoon.
+• Xanthan Gum – Add one teaspoon if your blend doesn’t contain xanthan or guar gum.

-• Sugar - Use regular white sugar, or even light or dark brown sugar is fine.
+• Sugar – Regular white sugar or light or dark brown sugar is fine.

 • Eggs - Use size large